neekware/fullerstack/apps/api-nest/src/prisma/README.md

 Description: A `schema.gql` is created/updated upon running the backend server to reflect the latest of the main `schema.prisma` file

-- to create/update: `yarn serve api`
+- to create/update: `yarn serve api-nest`

 ### `seed.ts`